On the factorisation of the $p$-adic Rankin-Selberg $L$-function in the supersingular case: Cohomology of Kuga-Sato varieties

+The different realisations enjoy extra structure: \begin{itemize} \item $M_{\dR}(f)$ is a filtered $K_f$-vector space; \item $M_{\rig}(f)$ has a Frobenius $\varphi$; \item $M_B(f)$ is a pure Hodge structure over $K_f$ of weight $k+1$, whose only non-zero graded pieces are in bidegrees $(0, k+1)$ and $(k+1, 0)$; \item $M_{\et}(f)$ is a pure $p$-adic Galois representation of weight $k+1$. \end{itemize}

-so in order to land in the more natural $H^0_{\theory}(\Spec \Q,\Q_{\theory}) \simeq \Q_{\theory}$, we need an extra twist to compensate for the one on the target. \end{remark} An important property that these modules enjoy is that they can be found in several cohomology groups.
+An important property that these modules enjoy is that they can be found in several cohomology groups.
 Indeed, one can give the same definition for the compactified variety $W_k$, and it turns out that the resulting objects are canonically isomorphic to those we defined.
-Additionally, over $\Ell^k$ there is a canonical lift of $M_{\theory}(f)$ to compactly supported cohomology (this statement makes sense only over a non-compact variety).
+Additionally, $M_{\theory}(f)$ lifts to the compactly supported cohomology of $\Ell^k$.
 To sum up, there are \emph{canonical} isomorphisms: